sonnymoney/wdi-remote-matrix/unit_1/w1d4/instructor_notes/INTRO_TO_JS.md

 &#x1F535; **Activity (1 min)**

-* Perform some arithmetic in the console - just do some stuff off the top of your head
+* Perform some arithmetic in the console - just do some stuff off the top of your head.
+Try:

-Also, try

 	- 0 / 0
 	- Math.sqrt(-2)

+* Using modulus, check if the number 1001 is even or odd

 <br>